-The more I worked on the WordPress Simple Firewall plugin, the better I’ve come to understand the problem that is WordPress Security.
+The more I worked on the Shield Security plugin, the better I understood the massive problem that is WordPress Security.

 This takes time.
-WordPress security has many facets, that are constantly changing as the technology behind it developments.
+WordPress security has many moving parts that are changing as the technology developments.

-One of the greatest challenges to WordPress security is education, and it’s a complex topic and implementation isn’t easy.
-This is a problem we’ve addressed with the WordPress Simple Firewall plugin.
+One of the greatest challenges to WordPress security is education.
+Security a complex topic and implementation is not simple.
+This is a problem we’ve addressed with the WordPress Shield Security plugin.

-In this article I’ll discuss one of the greatest threats to WordPress security – the Misinformation Virus – and debunk an example myth that’s still being perpetuated by WordPress administrators and security plugins.
+In this article I’ll discuss one of the greatest threats to WordPress security – the Misinformation Virus.
+I’ll also debunk an example myth that continues to be perpetuated by administrators and security plugin developers.

-The responsibility of a WordPress Administrator is not to know everything but to verify everything
+A WordPress Administrator doesn’t need to know everything but to verify everything

-Yes, it’s true, you don’t have to know everything.
-And this certainly includes all the intricacies of WordPress security.
+It’s true, you don’t have to know everything.
+And this includes all the intricacies of WordPress security.

 Securing a WordPress site is not trivial.
-I know this, not because I’m told it’s not trivial, but because I built the WordPress Simple Firewall plugin from scratch, learning first-hand what’s involved in securing a WordPress site.
+I know this to be true, not because I’m told this, but because we have built the Shield Security plugin from scratch.
+We’ve learned first-hand what’s involved in securing a WordPress site.

 Do I profess to know everything?
 No.